mend0z0/Drone/README.md

 # Quadcopter

 This project is a drone that equipped with four motors (Quadcopter).
-This project mainly focuses on control system but also has other fancy features like camera, clusterability, and autonomous driving.
+This project mainly focuses on control system but also has other fancy features like video streaming, clusterability, and autonomous driving.
 This project would be used for capstone Centennial college project.

 ## Features

-- Light/dark mode toggle
+- Small size and Lightweight
+- Very silent flight
+- Fast maneuverability
-- Live previews
+- 3MP camera
-- Fullscreen mode
+- Clusterability
-- Cross platform
+- Autonomous driving

 ## Tech Stack

-**Client:** React, Redux, TailwindCSS

-**Server:** Node, Express
+**Application:** Qt

+**MCU:** STM32U545 (Cortex®-M33)

+**Firmware:** FreeRTOS

+**Wireless Connectivity Protocol:** MQTT

 ## Roadmap